lorenzo-rovigatti/comp_bio_notes/proteins.md

 Post-translational modifications (PTMs) are chemical changes that occur to amino acids in proteins after they have been synthesized by ribosomes during the translation process.
 These modifications are essential for the proper functioning, regulation, and localization of proteins within the cell.
 PTMs can influence a protein's activity, stability, interactions with other molecules, and overall role in cellular processes.
 They are critical in the fine-tuning of protein functions and can affect the protein's behavior in various physiological contexts.

 One of the most common types of PTMs is [phosphorylation](https://en.wikipedia.org/wiki/Protein_phosphorylation), which involves the addition of a phosphate group ($-PO_4$) to specific amino acids within the protein, typically serine, threonine, or tyrosine.
-Phosphorylation is a key regulatory mechanism that can activate or deactivate enzymes, receptors, and other proteins, thereby modulating signaling pathways and cellular responses.
+A phosphate is charged and hydrophilic, so that its addition to side chains alters the interaction with nearby amino acids, making phosphorylation a key regulatory mechanism that can activate or deactivate enzymes, receptors, and other proteins, thereby modulating signaling pathways and cellular responses.
 This modification is reversible and can be dynamically regulated by kinases (which add phosphate groups) and phosphatases (which remove them), allowing for precise control of protein function.

 Another important PTM is [glycosylation](https://en.wikipedia.org/wiki/Glycosylation), where carbohydrate groups are attached to specific amino acid, often asparagine (N-linked glycosylation) or serine/threonine (O-linked glycosylation).
 Glycosylation plays a critical role in protein folding, stability, and cell-cell communication.
 It can also affect the protein's immunogenicity and its recognition by other molecules, influencing processes such as immune responses and cellular adhesion.